 Cryptocurrency

-On-Chain vs Off-Chain Transactions: Key Differences, Pros & Cons Explained ๐Ÿ”—
+๐Ÿ”— On-Chain vs Off-Chain Transactions: Key Differences, Pros & Cons, Use Cases & Examples Explained

-In blockchain, not all transactions are processed the same way.
+Blockchain has become a buzzword in industries ranging from finance to supply chain.
+But not all transactions are processed the same way.
 The two main types are on-chain transactions and off-chain transactions.
-Understanding the difference between on-chain and off-chain is essential for anyone dealing with cryptocurrencies, DeFi, or blockchain applications.
+Understanding the difference is essential for anyone dealing with cryptocurrencies, DeFi platforms, or blockchain ecosystem applications.

 The main difference between on-chain and off-chain transactions is that on-chain transactions are recorded directly on the blockchain and secured by consensus, while off-chain transactions occur outside the blockchain for faster, cheaper, and more scalable transfers.